 2. Being a jack of all trades

 We unicorns of the world have a hard time with this one.
-In the beginning, I thought it was a benefit to be good a lot of things, then as I matured in business I realized it is far better to be amazing at a few things.
+In the beginning, I thought it was a benefit to be good at a lot of things.
+Then as I matured in business, I realized it is far better to be amazing at a few things.
 Be one of the go-to companies in something really specific.
-I know when it is time to go to a doctor, I rarely choose a general practitioner.
+I know I rarely choose a general practitioner when it is time to go to a doctor.
 I prefer to jump to the specialist.
-Same thing applies to your firm, be the specialist.
+The same thing applies to your firm, be the specialist.

 You can't and shouldn't try to serve everybody.
-When you try to please as many people as possible, then you're only going to disappoint a load of them – and kill your brand in the process because you are nothing special to anyone.
+When you try to please as many people as possible, you're only going to disappoint a load of them – and kill your brand because you are nothing special to anyone.

 Yep, you guessed it!
 Focus on a niche and a target audience or ideal client avatar or a combination of service and niche.

 This concept can be scary, but trust me it is worth it.
 The niche can be quite large or very narrow, that depends on your business model.
 But what I'm talking about here is alignment.
 You want to align what your firm is amazing at with the type of customer who needs that most.

 By niching, you empower your brand.
 You become known as that company – the only or one of the few companies to go to for *enter your service niche here.*

 You will be seen and thought of as the expert, an authority, and the best option to get the job done right.
 That's a hell of an easier sale for your sales rep. They know where to focus their energy and know what message resonates.
 Why make this complicated by trying to be everything to everyone?